 There are two ways for foreigners to buy property in Thailand.
 The first is leasing a piece of land or a villa for a long period of time.
 The second is purchasing villas or land through the registration of a company in Thailand.

 In Thailand, renting a piece of land or a villa for a maximum lease period of 30 years is the most effective way for foreigners to obtain temporary property rights in Thailand.
-The renewal of land leases can only last for up to three 30 years, or 90 years, and must be updated.
-The property rights of the land and land property rights are separate.
-Once the lease term expires, the landowner cannot merge the owner of the building.
+The renewal of land leases can only last for up to three 30 year periods, or 90 years, and must be renewed each time.
+Once the lease term expires, the landowner cannot then be the owner of the building.
 If the land lease contract is not registered in the Land Registry, the land lease for more than three years will be calculated only for three years, so the 30-year land lease must be registered with the Land Registry.
-In addition, even if the land was sold by the owner, the original land lease treaty was still valid.
+In addition, even if the land was sold by the owner, the original land lease treaty is still valid.

-The Thai company that was established generally does not need you to actually operate, and only needs to pay a little low-cost company billing fee each year.
-At the same time, a good lawyer and real estate agent can help you solve these problems and help you create a perfect home.
+The Thai company that is established generally does not need to actually operate, and only needs to pay a low-cost company billing fee each year.
+At the same time, a good lawyer and real estate agent can help you solve these problems and help you create a perfect home that you own permanently.

 Usually, foreigners cannot own land in Thailand.
 Foreigners can only buy land in the name of a Thai company and then build houses and villas on the land they purchase.
 In fact, foreigners have owned most of Thailand’s villas and plots in this way for decades, and there have never been any cases of property rights problems.
 Of course, a reputable lawyer can better ensure that foreign buyers have absolute control over the company and its assets.